 The 59th Annual Meeting of the American Society of Hematology (ASH) will be held Saturday, December 9, through Tuesday, December 12, 2017, in Atlanta, Georgia.
 The goal of the ASH annual meeting is to present the best new scientific research in all areas of hematology.

 All abstract submissions must be made electronically through ASH’s online abstract submission system.
-The site opens on June 1, and the abstract submission deadline is Thursday, August 2, 2017, 11:59 p.m.
+The abstract submission deadline is Wednesday, August 2, 2017, 11:59 p.m.
 (PDT).

 To submit an abstract, the following criteria must be met: